webdeb/pay/README.md

 Pay is an Elixir Lib to deal with Paypal and other payment solutions.
 The lib's main goal is to be easy to extend other payment solutions.

-You can easily add your behavior to the paypal/similar callback.
-See examples above:

 It also uses Maru to receive the callback from the payment, so you don't need to worry about it.
-Just add the function that you want to run everytime that a payment is confirmed (or denied).
+Just add the function that you want to run everytime that a payment is confirmed (or denied). {TODO}

 The API is based on the [ruby SDK version](https://github.com/paypal/PayPal-Ruby-SDK).